basarat/typescript-book/docs/spread-operator.md

 The motivation here is to simply make it easy for you to capture the remaining elements of an array when destructuring.

 #### Array Assignment
-The spread operator allows you easily place an *expanded version* of an array into another array.
-This is demonstrated in the below example:
+The spread operator allows you to easily place an *expanded version* of an array into another array.
+This is demonstrated in the example below:

 ```ts
 var list = [1, 2];